-Assess how the jurisdiction's use of funds, particularly CDBG, addresses the priorities and specific objectives identified in the plan, giving special attention to the highest priority activities identified.
+Assess how the jurisdiction's use of funds, particularly CDBG, addresses the priorities and specific objectives identified in the plan,

-Measurable progress was made on the majority of the goals established in the Consolidated Plan, outlined in the tables above.
+Measurable progress was made on most of the goals established in the Consolidated Plan, outlined in the tables above.
 Some accomplishments exceeded the anticipated goals.
-This was true for activities that provided supportive services and housing-related assistance to homeless individuals and families.
-Delays were encountered by some capital improvement projects, making it difficult to complete and report total accomplishments by the close of the program year.
-Some affordable housing projects experienced delays due to the need to secure additional financial resources.

-Note: Expected includes expected accomplishments for the particular program year and could include multi-year projects, while Actual includes accomplishments during the program year.
+CARES Act funding provided additional support to public services programs and homelessness prevention.
+For example, SHRA's Sacramento Emergency Rental Assistance program was very successful in providing rental assistance to low-income individuals and provided rental arrears payments to landlords which assisted people at risk of homelessness from becoming homeless.
+Expected includes expected accomplishments for the particular program year and could include multi-year projects, while Actual includes accomplishments during the program year.
 Larger infrastructure and housing projects are often multi-year projects and accomplishments are rolled into the year the project is completed and closed in IDIS.
 There may be discrepancies between expected for the year versus the strategic plan (Consolidated Plan) period as projects, activities, and funding resources are updated, added, or deleted.

 SHRA continues to work toward providing affordable housing.
 Mercy Housing California continued progress on the Capitol Park Adaptive Reuse project to create permanent supportive housing for homeless individuals and families.
-This project is located in the City and received HOPWA and CDBG funds for the acquisition and rehabilitation of the project.
+This project is located in the City and received HOME, HOPWA, and CDBG funds for the acquisition and rehabilitation of the project.
 SHRA's vacant lot deposition strategy has resulted in the planned development of several multi-unit developments and single family homes.
 SHRA launched Welcome Home Program in 2016 to provide homeownership opportunities to eligible first-time homebuyers.
 To date, 22 homes in the City have sold.

 Infrastructure and public facility improvements in low to moderate income areas continue to be a priority.
-The City of Sacramento completed The River District Basketball Court, Matsui Park Access Improvements, and Del Paso Boulevard Road Diet Design projects utilizing CDBG and other federal funds.
+The City of Sacramento completed Broadway Complete Street (Phase 1 & 2), Franklin Blvd Complete Street, Temple Park, Nielsen Park, Lawrence Park, Mangan Park, Thelma and Hawk Park, and 21st Avenue Park projects utilizing CDBG and other funds.